Name: Colette Wright

 Do you have any advice for others working on a Side Hustle?:

 My advice is to put yourself out there.
 Start the blog.
 Do the thing that’s scary.
 Challenge yourself.
 Are people going to reject you?
 Maybe.
 Are you going to lose/gain followers?
 Yes.
 Are some people not going to like your work?
 Probably.
 But you know what?
 That’s okay.
-Do it for YOU.
+Do it anyway.
 Know your value and your worth and you will inspire people.
 There’s enough room for us all—it’s about community over competition.

 To learn more about Colette’s interior design business, check out her blog or follow along on Instagram.
 For more information on her photography business, check out her website or follow along on Instagram.
 Reach out directly via email to connect tor collaborate!